-Sales are the lifeblood of a business.
-Whether selling products or services, your role means taking care of customers as they invest in your company.
+Sales are the lifeblood of business.
+Whether selling products or services, you take care of customers as they invest in your company.

-That’s why we have three sales cover letter examples plus tips you can use to sell your cover letter.
+Whether you’re joining sales or a seasoned veteran, you may need a cover letter with your sales resume when job hunting.
+So, we have three sales cover letter examples, plus tips for selling your cover letter.
 We’ve done the heavy lifting to help you present your top job skills at every sales interview.

 Why this cover letter works